Renin blood testPlasma renin activity; Random plasma renin; PRA

 - Kidney tumors that produce renin

-- Adrenal glands releasing too much aldosterone hormone (hyperaldosteronism)
+- Adrenal glands that release too much aldosterone hormone ( hyperaldosteronism )

 - High blood pressure that is salt-sensitive